London property no longer looks so safe

 As investors feel calmer about the world in general, they are looking more closely at London property holdings.

-"I cannot help but conclude that London is in bubble territory," said Ben Habib, Chief Executive of First Property Group, which owns British and Polish real estate.
+"I cannot help but conclude that London is in bubble territory," said Ben Habib, Chief Executive of First Property Group (FSTP.L), which owns British and Polish real estate.

 "The returns available are very low and capital values vulnerable to a shock."